raspy135/Qun-synthesizer/README.md

     * Looper can record the sound up to 30 sec, synchronized with the sequencer.

     * Play / Rec / Overdub

+### CONNECTIONS

+* Power : Use good quality USB power supply.
+Connect the USB cable to `POWER` labeled USB port.
+* BLE MIDI : IOS or Mac OS X are supported.
+Windows are NOT supported.
+BLE MIDI has 15 to 20ms latency in general, it's limitation of BLE spec.
+For lower latency, use MIDI or UART MIDI.
+* MIDI : Use **TRS A** MIDI adapter to connect MIDI cables.
+TRS A type adapter is the same as KORG, AKAI and MAKE NOISE's adapter.
+* UART MIDI: You can use UART MIDI instead of traditional MIDI interface.
+Connect Lyrat's `UART` labeled USB to your computer.
+You may need to install UART driver(https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)
+	* For detail of UART MIDI, please refer https://github.com/raspy135/serialmidi project.
+Set baud rate to MIDI's traditional 31250bps.
+* The synthesizer can process external audio signals.
+It also has microphones.

 ### MAJOR MODES

  The synth has three major modes, it can be changed by pressing ESP32 Lyrat's three touch buttons.
 Parameter mode is the main mode of the synthesizer. :